How To Manage Instagram, Facebook and Snapchat Stories

 Alternate between Story platforms and be vocal about it to your audience.
 Let your Snapchat followers know when you’re posting on Instagram stories and vice versa.

-I know, I know.
-This doesn’t necessarily reduce the amount of work between Story platforms, but it will give both audiences a chance to catch you (and your content) wherever you’re uploading.
+While, this doesn’t necessarily reduce the amount of work between Story platforms, but it will give both audiences a chance to catch you (and your content) wherever you’re uploading.

 Some influencers are really good at doing this.
 They will show their Snapchat followers when they received a parcel from a brand and tell them to head on over to Instagram Stories, if they want to watch them unbox it.
 This method definitely minimizes the cross-platform workload, and gives your audience a chance to follow and interact with your content on a new account.